Order by noon for same-day delivery · Mon–Sat across Los Angeles

 • Brand activations: Fragrant floral moments that photograph cleanly.

 Timing matters here.
-Fresh lavender holds best when installed as close to guest arrival as the venue allows, with full hydration and time out of direct sun.
+Fresh lavender holds best when installed close to guest arrival, with full hydration and time out of direct sun.

 What to do with fresh lavender after the event